carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 {: .language-r}

 Now, it is evident that there is a great difference in the total reads(i.e. information) of each sample.
-Before we further process our data, lets take a look if we have any no-identified read.
+Before we further process our data, let's take a look if we have any no-identified read.
 Marked as "NA" on the different taxonomic levels:

 ~~~